mia2380/BA-professional-Portfolio/README.md

 # BA-professional-Portfolio
-## User Story
-AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 ## Acceptance Criteria
-GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
-WHEN I click one of the links in the navigation
-THEN the UI scrolls to the corresponding section
-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN I click on the images of the applications
+ADDED my name, a personal logo, and links to sections about me, my work, and contact info WHEN clicking on one of the links in the navigation the UI scrolls to the corresponding section WHEN clicking on the link to the section about my work, the UI scrolls to a section with titled images of my most recent work ADDED link to the Horiseon project; the application's image is larger in size than the others WHEN resizing the page, the layout is responsive
-THEN I am taken to that deployed application
-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

-## Screenshots for differnet media sizes
+## Screenshots for different media sizes

 ![wide-screen](https://user-images.githubusercontent.com/112995643/206813174-217f0e8a-9fa1-481d-a79d-b56a4baa56e9.jpeg)